← Back to Home

 How often is the price guide updated?

-The Zap-Kapow Comic Club is refreshed with new comic book issues and on a WEEKLY basis.
-Price guide prices are updated daily.
+The Zap-Kapow Comic Club is refreshed with new issue releases on a WEEKLY basis.
+Price guide prices are updated DAILY.

 Read full answer →